 4. An antioxidant molecule can neutralize a free radical by giving up one of its own electrons.
 Unlike a free radical, it’s able to maintain stability by redistributing its electrons.

 -All fruits and vegetables (the wider variety the better)

 -beans, nuts, seeds, and whole grains

--grass fed meats, poultry, dairy products (because the animals that eat the plant products are more rich in antioxidants)
+-grass-fed meats, poultry, dairy products (because the animals that eat the plant products are richer in antioxidants)